-Peter Birro says that the idea for the script came from his thoughts about Ingmar Bergman's freezer.
+Peter Birro says the idea for the script came from his thoughts about Ingmar Bergman's freezer.

-He said his demons were there.
-And you can't let them out because they are dangerous.
+He said that his demons were there.
+And you can't let them out, because they are dangerous.
 Then I wondered, "What happens if they are let out?"

 Bergman sometimes referred to himself as a cannibal.
-What happens when one's pursuit of art becomes more important than compassion, when it is consumed?
+What happens when one's pursuit of art becomes more important than compassion, when compassion is eaten?

 Gustaf Skarsgård first became involved in the project a couple of years ago.
 He wanted to play the lead role, but the intended director turned him down.
-Then that director disappeared, and Skarsgård decided to take over as director.
+Then that director disappeared and Skarsgård felt that now he wanted to take over the directing job himself.

-The film is about a director who comes to Bergman's home on Fårö and discovers that there is something there that doesn't want anything good to happen.
+The film is about a director who comes to Bergman's home on Fårö and discovers that there is something there that does not want anything good to happen.

 "It's horror, it's humor, it's a film about Ingmar Bergman and it's a meta-film, a film about a film shoot.
 I hope the audience will feel moved, entertained and scared," says Skarsgård.